SAP-samples/cloud-extension-graph-sample/documentation/Install Application/README.md

 ```
 npm install

-npm install sqlite3 -D
+npm install @cap-js/sqlite
 ```

 > In case of issues or errors, make sure that your Node installation is up to date.
-Specifically in case of issues installing SQLite3 packages on Windows you could try:
+Specifically in case of issues installing @cap-js/sqlite packages on Windows you could try:

 ```
 npm install -g npm@latest

-npm install sqlite3 -g npm@latest
+npm install @cap-js/sqlite -g npm@latest
 ```